lottekoblens/real-time-web-2122/README.md

 ## Multi-user support

-In socket.io krijg je als gebruiker al een socket ID toegewezen.
-En zodra de gebruiker op de site komt, stelt hij een nickname in.
-Alle gebruikers komen daarna in één room terecht (er zijn niet meerdere rooms).
-Alle users komen dus samen in een spel terecht.
-Alle users worden op de hoogte gesteld wanneer er een nieuwe gebruiker bij komt.
-En alle gebruikers krijgen alle berichten die in de chat worden gestuurd binnen.
+In socket.io you as a user are already assigned a socket ID.
+Once the user gets to the site, he sets up a nickname.
+All users then end up in room (there are not multiple rooms).
+So all users end up in a game together.
+All users will be notified when a new user is added, all users will receive all messages sent in the chat and all users see the scoreboard.

 ## Real time events